extremenetworks/Virtual_EXOS/gns3_projects/BGP/README.md

-# BGP with route redistribution to and from OSPF
+# BGP & route redistribution to and from OSPF

-This GNS3 project was made to show a configuration example of BGP.
+This GNS3 project was made to show a configuration example of BGP with route redistribution.
 There are three separate BGP ASes, and two OSPF ASes.

 Note: These projects were built for the EXOS-VM_v32.7 images.
 Make sure the image is loaded into GNS3 before you import the project.